Dodgers vs. Angels Player Props Betting Odds

-Shohei Ohtani and Freddie Freeman are two of the top players with prop bets available when the Los Angeles Angels and the Los Angeles Dodgers play at Angel Stadium of Anaheim on Tuesday (starting at 10:07 PM ET).
+Oddsmakers have set player props for Freddie Freeman and others when the Los Angeles Angels host the Los Angeles Dodgers at Angel Stadium of Anaheim on Wednesday at 9:38 PM ET.

 Bet on this matchup or its props with BetMGM!